KawtharAlomran/202275440-KawtharAlomran-assignment4/docs/technical-documentation.md

 - A dark mode theme using CSS variables and a `.dark-mode` class

 The website was tested using browser resizing and developer tools to ensure proper display on desktop, tablet, and mobile devices.
+The website was also deployed using GitHub Pages and tested on real devices, including mobile and iPad, to ensure proper responsiveness and functionality.

 ## 4. JavaScript Interactivity